DJrizzley/literature/novels/moby_dick.md

 was freely given to the waves.

-CHAPTER 73.
-Stubb and Flask kill a Right Whale; and Then Have a Talk over Him.
+# CHAPTER 73.
+Stubb and Flask kill a Right Whale; and Then Have a Talk over Him

 It must be borne in mind that all this time we have a Sperm Whale’s prodigious head hanging to the Pequod’s side.
 But we must let it